 top of page

-How to Spot Church Email Scams: Protect Yourself from Phishing and Spoofing
+How to Spot a Church Email Scam and Phishing Attempts in 2025

 Short Summary: If you get an odd email or text from clergy or a church staff member asking for gift cards, urgent help, or personal information, it's almost certainly a scam.
 Don't respond, and always check with the church office if you're unsure.